piqueyd/Same-Company-Same-Signal/README.md

-# Same Company, Same Signal: The Role of Identity in Earnings Call Transcripts
+# Same Company, Same Signal

 This repository is dedicated to the research paper: "Same Company, Same Signal: The Role of Identity in Earnings Call Transcripts."